Skip to content

 Parameters

-• shouldAwait (boolean, optional): Whether to wait for the source stream's pending state to resolve.
+• shouldAwait (boolean, optional): Whether to wait for the source stream's pending state to finish.
 Defaults to true.
-If the source is pending when triggered, it will wait for resolution before emitting.
+When trigger$ fires while the source is pending, it waits for resolution before emitting.

 Details

-• Only emits the current value of the source stream when the trigger stream emits a value.
+• Only emits the current value of the source stream when the trigger stream is in resolve status and emits a value.

-• Only emits resolved values, ignores rejected Promises.
+• Only emits resolved values; rejected values are ignored.

 • If the source stream emits multiple values quickly, only the latest resolved value is emitted.